-WordPress has built-in capability which allows you to undo changes and go back to an earlier version of a post.
+WordPress has a built-in capability that allows you to undo changes and go back to an earlier version of a post.
 This feature is called Post Revisions or simply Revisions.
 When writing articles, most of us make mistakes.
 Sometimes you even wish that you hadn’t deleted what you wrote earlier.
 Revisions allow you to go back in time and undo any changes.
 In this article, we will show you how to undo changes in WordPress with post revisions.

-What is Post Revisions?
+What are Post Revisions?

-WordPress has a built-in system that stores a post as a revision on each auto save or when a user saves a post.
+WordPress has a built-in system that stores a post as a revision on each autosave or when a user saves a post.
 The autosave feature in the WordPress post editor saves a post every 60 seconds as a special revision.
-Old auto saves are then replaced by new auto saved revisions.
+Old autosaves are then replaced by new auto-saved revisions.
 Each time a user clicks on the save, update, or publish button, a new revision is stored in your database.

 You can see these revisions on your post edit screen or by browsing the revisions.
-Since WordPress 3.6, there is a new more intuitive way to browse your revisions that allows you to see the changes made in each revision and who made those changes.
-You can also browse through different revisions and revert back to any one of them if you want.
+Since WordPress 3.6, there is a new, more intuitive way to browse your revisions that allows you to see the changes made in each revision and who made those changes.
+You can also browse through different revisions and revert to any one of them if you want.